 Lockhart Dobbie MacKirdy, born Rothesay on 14 August 1885

-Gillies MacKirdy Captain, born Stoke Newington on 27 Oct 1886
+Gillies MacKirdy, born Stoke Newington on 27 Oct 1886

 Margaret MacKirdy, born Greenwich on 12 Jun 1889